FelixOnline/v2/content/articles/2016-4-29-whats-your-degree-worth-now.md

 So why is this happening?

-Those who graduated in 2009 \(having done a four year course\) were the last students to pay the now eye\-wateringly low £1175 annual fees.
+Those who graduated in 2009 (having done a four year course) were the last students to pay the now eye-wateringly low £1175 annual fees.
 Students graduating from 2010 to 2014 were almost certainly paying £3000 a year. £9000 fees were introduced from September 2012, and these students wouldn’t be graduating until 2015 at the earliest, the data from which was not available.

 We looked at this difference between the proportion of 2:1s and firsts earnt in 2009 and compared this to the proportion of these grades awarded in 2014, taking into account the increase in students on each course.